• Skip to main content

 • 臣 : a kanji character used to refer to those who obey a king.

 When we meet new kanji characters, we should check their kanji parts in detail to understand their meanings clearly and deeply.
-In many cases, kanji parts tell us a lot about meanings of characters they form.
+In many cases, kanji parts tell us a lot about the meanings of the characters they form.
 Actually, here, we could get the better understanding of “hime” through the detailed check above.

 Example #1: how to say “princess” in Japanese